Sssanp/Neira_S_HW1/README.md

 ### **About Me**

-#### My name is Sandra but I prefer to be called San or Paola which is my second name, I feel is easier and faster to say.
+#### Hello!
+My name is Sandra but I prefer to be called San or Paola which is my second name, I feel is easier and faster to say.
 I'm 18 years old and I come from Cali known as the branch of heaven in Colombia and in the world, but please don't ask me if I know how to dance salsa.

 #### To get started, I'm a friendly person even though I don't seem like it because I'm a little shy and nervous when it comes to talking.